The Daybreakers (band): History

 The band became acquainted with Jack Barlow, a popular radio DJ and country music recording artist, who had been a music student of Collins' father.
-Barlow asked his A&R man, Buddy Killen to produce a session for the group for a single initially planned to be released for the local market.
+Barlow asked his A&R man, Buddy Killen, to produce a session for the group for a single initially planned to be released for the local market.
 Collins played Killen six of the group's original songs, including "Psychedelic Siren".
-When performed live the band would use a siren effect generated by an electronic device (a primitive version of a synthesizer built by a college classmate of Collins') operated by rhythm guitarist Denny Maxwell.
+When performed live, the band would use a siren effect generated by an electronic device (a primitive version of a synthesizer built by a college classmate of Collins') operated by rhythm guitarist Denny Maxwell.
 Despite the song's reference to psychedelia, none of the band members did drugs.
 According to Collins, "...The term 'psychedelic' was largely just a buzz word to the group, describing the sights and sounds of the era".
-Killen took the group to record at the Columbia Recording Studios, where they recorded "Psychedelic Siren" and four other numbers, including guitarist Mike Bridges' composition "Afterthoughts".
-Thom Hetzer was brought in top play bass at the session.
-Killen offered the group a three-year recording deal with Atlantic Records through its Dial label, who released the single "Psychedelic Siren" b/w "Afterthoughts" single in December 1967.
-Each of the group's members were signed to five-year songwriting contracts.
+Killen took the group to record at the Columbia Recording Studios, where they recorded "Psychedelic Siren" and four other numbers, including guitarist Mike Bridges' composition "Afterthoughts."
+Thom Hetzer was brought in to play bass at the session.
+Killen offered the group a three-year recording deal with Atlantic Records through its Dial label, which released the single "Psychedelic Siren" b/w "Afterthoughts" in December 1967.
+Each of the group's members was signed to a five-year songwriting contract.